 One thing which we might have done differently if we had time is to categorise attributes before deleting them.
 In this case we were able to find correlations between them that might result in finding some interesting outcomes.

-In this stage, avoid redundancy was one of challenges we encounter in this project.
-Using Github and creating a database help us to nail in this purpose to a great extent.
+Avoiding data redundancy was one of the major challenges encountered when ingesting the data.
+Using GitHub and creating an SQL database helped to mitigate this issue.

 Making the Data Fit for Use